Random matrices: Random matrix models

-\item \textbf{Algebraic submanifolds} of $M_N(\mathbb{C})$ can be used as matrix ensembles.
-This generalizes normal matrix ensembles (including the unitary ensemble), which are algebraic submanifolds of $M_N(\mathbb{C})$ because conditions on eigenvalues can be written in terms of the characteristic polynomial.
+Many normal matrix ensembles (including the unitary ensemble) are algebraic submanifolds of $M_N(\mathbb{C})$, because conditions on eigenvalues can be written in terms of the characteristic polynomial.
+More general algebraic submanifolds can be used as matrix ensembles.